You are here

 Application for Graduation

-It is the graduating student's responsibility to complete an Application for Graduation form and return it to their department (timeline on Graduation home page) in order to notify their department and the graduation office of their intent to graduate.
+It is the graduating student's responsibility to complete the Application for Graduation and return it to their department in order to notify their department and the Registrar's office of their intent to graduate.
 Secondary education, double majors, and dual degree students must submit two applications, one to each department.
 If a student has a question about eligibility, contact the advisor or department chairperson as soon as possible.

 It is the responsibility of the department to notify expected graduates if there are any graduation deficiencies.
-February 15th is the deadline for the departments to approve applications for graduation and submit to the graduation office.
-Department approval is necessary in order to be eligible to participate in commencement, have a name printed in the program and for the degree to be granted.
-Students who will complete requirements for a minor or career concentration, please request verification of completion from the appropriate department to be sent to the registrar for inclusion on the final transcript.
+February 15 is the deadline for student submission of the application to the department.
+March 8 is the deadline for the departments to approve applications for graduation and submit to the Graduation Coordinator.
+Department approval is necessary in order to be eligible to participate in commencement, have a name printed in the program, and for the degree to be granted.
+Students who will complete requirements for a minor or career concentration, please request verification of completion from the appropriate department to be sent to the Registrar for inclusion on the final transcript.

 Academic attire for undergraduate students may be purchased for $25 at any time at the University Store.
 The gown, cap, or tassel may also be purchased separately.
-If students are not able to get to campus, contact Carl Sodergren at the University Store to arrange for mailing: 570-389-4180 or by e-mail.
-The university store will be open the day of graduation.
-Caps and gowns can be purchased on May 10th, although more popular sizes could be sold out.
+If students are not able to get to campus, contact Carl Sodergren at the University Store to arrange for mailing: 570-389-4180 or by email.
+The University Store will be open the day of graduation.
+Caps and gowns can be purchased up to and including the day of graduation, although more popular sizes could be sold out.

 Undergraduate academic regalia consists of black gowns with wide, straight-edged sleeves and black mortarboard caps with maroon and gold tassels.
 The tassel is worn on the right side of the cap until the degree has been awarded.
 The uniform of the armed forces is the only other apparel officially recognized and permitted to be worn.